hamzaazizofficial/Pygame-Snakes/README.md

 # Pygame-Snakes

+Installation..

+	Install pygame :- pip install pygame

-Copy all the Files in the same folder
+	Copy all the file in same folder

 	Run snakes.py

-Enjoy the Game!
+	Enjoy the game!